 The Prize is funded by the Barr Foundation, which has made climate one of its core concentrations.
 The Green Ribbon Commission is a group of business, institutional, and civic leaders supporting the implementation of Boston’s Climate Action Plan.

-(Pictured above: The team from Tufts, PowerOptions, and Endicott College was recognized at a GRC meeting in May.
+(Pictured above: The team from Tufts, PowerOptions, and Endicott College, GRC Staff, Barr Foundation Representative.
 Photo via the Barr Foundation.)

 Tufts, PowerOptions, and Partners Healthcare are currently in negotiations to bring the proposal to fruition.